ezra-bible-app/node-sword-interface/README.md

 - Update SWORD repository configuration
 - List SWORD repositories
-- List remote bible modules
+- List remote modules (bible modules or dictionary modules)
-- List local bible modules
+- List local modules (bible modules or dictionary modules)
-- Install a bible module
+- Install a module
-- Uninstall a bible module
+- Uninstall a module
-- Get information about a bible module
+- Get information about a module
 - Get the text of a bible book
 - Get the text of the whole bible
 - Search within a bible module